Jared284/security-portfolio/labs/03-cloud-security-monitoring/07-reflections-and-improvements/README.md

 - clearer severity tiers for different alert types
 - more formal investigation playbooks for each detection
 - better architectural visualization of the monitoring paths
+- optional MITRE ATT&CK mapping for the detection logic

 I would also want to strengthen the narrative around why different telemetry sources matter and how they can be used together to improve visibility.

+---

 ## Key Takeaway

-The most important outcome so far is that this lab now proves I can build and validate real monitoring paths in AWS across both:
+The most important outcome is that this lab proves I can build and validate real monitoring paths in AWS across:

 - host-level Linux authentication telemetry
+- AWS network-control-plane activity captured through CloudTrail
-- AWS control-plane activity captured through CloudTrail
+- AWS identity-control-plane activity captured through CloudTrail

-More specifically, the cloud-side coverage now includes detection and alerting for both security group ingress rule additions and removals, which makes the control-plane monitoring story more complete than a single one-off event.
+More specifically, the lab now includes detection and alerting for:

+- repeated invalid-user SSH attempts
+- security group ingress rule removals
+- security group ingress rule additions
+- IAM managed policy attachments

 That is a meaningful step up from a simple AWS setup exercise.

-At the same time, the project is still unfinished, and that matters.
-The next phase is to expand the number and quality of detections so the final lab shows broader cloud detection engineering depth rather than just a small set of validated signal paths.
+The project is still small compared with a production SIEM or mature cloud detection program, but the core workflow is real: generate activity, capture telemetry, create detection logic, trigger an alarm, and validate notification delivery.